Navigation skipped

 Apart from any consultations you should have with legal or financial advisors, there are three simple steps to setting up this type of business:

-• Choose a unique business name.
-You can operate under your own name or choose a business name.
+• You can operate under your own name or choose a business name.
 There are no legal requirements that your name be unique; however, be aware that an existing company with the same or similar name could take you to court.
 Get some tips on how to select a good business name.

-• Get the permits or licences you need.
-Most municipalities require you to obtain a business licence.
+• Most municipalities require you to obtain a business licence.
 Provincial and federal licences or permits may also be required depending upon the type of business you intend to operate.

 Once you have examined all the factors involved, you may decide a sole proprietorship is right for you.
 But importantly, keep in mind how much risk you're willing to assume without the liability support that comes with running as a corporation.